To know more about on how to Use Interactive Sessions in OnDemand please click here.

 - Slurm Account: Your default Slurm account will be used if nothing else is entered.
 To see what Slurm accounts you have access to, use the 'slimits' command in a terminal window.

 - Partition: Use the drop-down bar to make a selection for partition.
-To get more details about the partitions in the academic cluster click here.
+The 'slimits' command will show you what you have access to.

-- QOS: Quality of Service value - this will be the same as partition unless you have access to a QOS priority boost.
-More info can be found here.
+- QOS: Quality of Service value - select the same as the partition name.

-- Number of hours: Most partitions have a max walltime of 72 hours.
-Debug partition max=1 hour.
+- Number of hours: Most partitions have a max walltime of 72 hours but some allow up to 30 days.

 - Number of nodes: Only select more than one node if you're sure your program can run on multiple nodes.